The effects of policy on technology, revenue cycle, and executive priorities in provider organizations

-eHealth Initiative (eHI) Foundation is conducting a study on executive priorities and revenue cycle challenges facing provider organizations.
-We are seeking the thought-leadership of revenue cycle executives for a report and webinar we are producing on the topic.
+eHealth Initiative (eHI) Foundation is conducting a study on executive priorities and revenue cycle challenges facing provider organizations as a result of policy changes requiring value-based cared implementation.
+We are seeking thought-leadership at the intersecton of healthcare and technology for a report and webinar we are producing on the topic.
 Interviews are 15-30 minutes in length and consist of the questions below.
 If you are a Vice President of Revenue Cycle, Chief Financial Officer, Manager of Patient Financial Services, or an executive who handles revenue cycle, and would like to participate in our resesarch study, please contact Nekose Wills at firstname.lastname@example.org.

 Supporting Fee-for-Service plans and implementing value based care in parallel is daunting for provider organizations.
 Without significant investments, providers expect to see damaging impact to yield, revenue, overall costs, and patient and employee satisfaction, which in turn creates significant pressure to defend revenues and drive down costs.
 For example, Brookings Institute released recommendations for a blanket adoption of Medicare’s Bundled Payment Program, although there are alternatives to consider that may be better suited value-based care.